 After the initial questionnaire, it will ask seven more questions about you.
 It would be best if you answered these thoughtfully and did not rush.
 Your results will tastefully be on display on your profile, so bear that in mind.

-In comparing the sign-up processes for eHarmony and EliteSingles, eHarmony wins.
-The sign-up for Elite Singles is slightly longer than eHarmony, which can make getting dates take longer.
-Also, although eHarmony is shorter, its matchmaking doesn't compromise on the quality of questions, which seems to make it a preferable option for users.
+Despite eHarmony's shorter sign-up process, its matchmaking doesn't compromise on the quality of questions, which seems to make it a preferable option for users.

 3. Members & Making Interactions